BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ### Conditions

 #### Skill level: `auraskillslevel`
 Checks if the player has the specified skill level.
-The amount can be a variable or a number.
+The amount is a number.
 The player needs to be on that level or higher to meet the condition.
 You can disable this behaviour by adding the `equal` argument, then the player must match the specified level exactly.
 ```YAML linenums="1"